Skip to main content

 • Before final torque — compress the spring, otherwise the bushing will live in skew → quick death.

-• After assembly — mandatory alignment and suspension calibration in Service Mode.
+• After assembly — mandatory rear-axle alignment.

 Community experience